rraptorr/oracle-java8/README.md

 - jessie i386/amd64
 - wheezy i386/amd64

-Packages have lower priority that default Debian OpenJDK or my Java 7 packages, use update-java-alternatives if you want to make Java 8 default.

 I do not have resources to test packages on Ubuntu.
 However, if one finds any problem on Ubuntu, feel free to report an issue and I will try to resolve it.